Tropical Storm Richard

 Powerful Cyclone Giri

-made landfall this morning on the coast of Myanmar (Burma) as an upper-end Category 4 storm with 155 mph winds.
-Giri strengthened from a 60 mph tropical storm at 8am EDT yesterday to a 155 mph Category 4 storm by 8am this morning, becoming the strongest cyclone ever to hit Myanmar.
-Giri's winds at landfall were 20 mph stronger than those of Cyclone Nargis
+is making landfall this morning on the coast of Myanmar (Burma) as a Category 4 storm with 145 mph winds.
+Giri is one of the strongest cyclones ever to hit Myanmar, and has winds 10 mph stronger than Cyclone Nargis

 Visible MODIS satellite image of Tropical Cyclone Giri taken at 2:55am EDT October 22, 2010.
 At the time, Giri was a Category 4 storm with 145 mph winds.
 Image credit: NASA.Typhoon Megi unleashes torrential rains on Taiwan and China